ArneBachmann/tagsplorer/README.md

 * Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must ensure a length > 0 of course.

 * Program output is written to stdout for further processing by other tools, all logging on stderr.

+* Globbing on folders is not intended to work, because the index is made for quick checks.
+It does nevertheless work when no matching folders were found (due to glob patterns) and traversing the entire folder tree.
+A second option is to use the `--dirs` option.
+TODO add tests, because it seems not all to work

 * For the "skip folder" logic, we *could* have used a semantics of "index the folder, but don't recurse into its sub-folders".
 However, we prefer marking and skipping each sub-folder, because it's more flexible; implementation complexity may be similar.